juli 2022

 Atlas of a Paper Empire

-Atlas of a Paper Empire is a cartography of the San Telmo Museum in Donostia / San Sebastian through the old maps from its archive.
-After digitizing the documents, the artists Iratxe Jaio and Klaas van Gorkum have created an algorithm that plots a random path across a world bound only by the limits of the museum’s own collection.
-In this way, Atlas of a Paper Empire reduces the world to the scale of the museum, directing the gaze from its building towards the city, the province, the state, the continent, until reaching the former colonies.
+Atlas of a paper empire (2022) is a cartography of the San Telmo ethnographic museum in Donostia-San Sebastián through the old maps from its archive.
+After digitizing the documents, the artists have created an algorithm that plots a random path across a world bound only by the limits of the museum's own collection.
+In this way, Atlas of a paper empire reduces the world to the scale of the museum, directing the gaze from its building towards the city, the province, the state, the continent, until reaching the former colonies of Spain.

 Nobuko Hayashi produces handbound volume for Atlas of a Paper Empire with Henk Roest